renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/dynamic_load/README.md

 icpx ... main.cpp -o main.exe
 ```

-### Using the multi-aocx flows

-`dynamic_load`:
-- Like dynamic_link BUT Load the shared lib with dlopen in host code to access
-- Only loaded libraries are in memory
-- Recommended for designs with many aocxs

 ## Key Concepts
+The `dynamic_link` flow method requires the user to separate the host and device code into separate files.
+Only the loaded libraries are in memory, but requires extra steps to load, therefore only recommended for design with many aocxs.

 ## Building the `dynamic_load` Tutorial